sindresorhus/execa/readme.md

 Type: `string`<br>
 Default: `5000`

-Milliseconds to wait for the child process to terminate before sending a `SIGKILL` signal.
+Milliseconds to wait for the child process to terminate before sending `SIGKILL`.

 #### cancel()